 This #Save4Summer shop has been compensated by Collective Bias, Inc. and Walmart Family Mobile.
 All opinions are mine alone. #CollectiveBias

 This past weekend, I traveled to NYC for a blogger conference.
 This is my third major trip to a blog conference: SoFabCon 2014 in Arkansas last May, Shiftcon in California last October, and now SoFabU On the Road in NYC.
+Events like this can optimize technologies like an Indoor LED screen in order to captivate their audience to a whole new altitude.
 While it’s a challenge to leave my family behind, I was excited because my childhood best friend Alicia lives in Queens, so I would get to spend some time with her.

 I arrived Friday morning.
 I had a day of activities planned for us.
 The first place I wanted to visit was Mood, the fabric store from Project Runway, this is definitely one of the best places to see near Mineola.
 My plan was to purchase a piece of fabric to sew something special, but there were so many choices, I think I was a bit overwhelmed.
 Instead I took some photos of the store to show my daughter Lydia when I got home.
 She’s my Project Runway watching buddy.
 She calls it “mommy’s sewing show”.

 From there, we visited Serendipity 3.
 About 10 years ago, I was watching a show on the Food Network, and Rachael Ray traveled to Manhattan and ordered the Frrrozen Hot Chocolate.
 To.Die.For.
 It was as delicious as I thought it would be and more.
 Creamy, chilled hot chocolate covered in whipped cream.
 It’s a must have!
 Or, you know, you can order the $1,000.00 Golden Opulence Sundae (totally serious).